arturoharker/Colombia-covid-policy/Index_methodology.md

 ## Health Indices
+The policies included in this category are the ones that aim to control the spread of the virus and the mortality without restricting movement.
+Then are divided in two groups: one of them groups the policies oriented to promotte self care and the other one groups the policies aiming to strenghten the system in order to reduce mortality.

 ### Applicability
 #### Self Care
-XXX.
+This index counts the policies that promote self care, such as mask enforcement, social distancing and others.
 As it is an applicability measure, one unit is added for each of the policies that compose it if said policy is implemented on a week on a municipality.
 The score is then rescaled to 0-100.
 Being 0 no policies adopted and 100 al of the policies adopted.

 To see the policies that compose the index, clich here.
 (LINK)
 #### Health System Strenghtening
-XXX.
+This index counts the policies aiming to improve health system, mostly with the acquisition of equimpent to treat COVID-19 patients.
 As it is an applicability measure, one unit is added for each of the policies that compose it if said policy is implemented on a week on a municipality.
 The score is then rescaled to 0-100.
 Being 0 no policies adopted and 100 al of the policies adopted.

 To see the policies that compose the index, clich here.
 (LINK)